The Rainbow Alliance is a community-based GSA providing supportive and affirming social activities for kids on the LGBTQIA+ spectrum and peer allies.

 During the 2022-23 School Year, Rainbow Alliance will meet on the THIRD Monday of each month from 3:30-5:00 at Tri-Town Youth Services, 56 High Street, Deep River.
 Reach out to Facilitator, Sarah Field for more information at email@example.com.

 Rainbow Alliance is open to kids in the tri-town ages 10-18 who are LGBTQIA+ or are a peer ally.
 We are back in-person the 2022-2023 school year.
 Information and resources are available to both kids and families here on the TTYSB Rainbow Alliance page, but we also have books and more resources to share.
 Please email firstname.lastname@example.org with your inquiries.

 If you are a teacher or caregiver looking for positive LGBTQIA+ resources for home or classroom, check out these K-12 virtual resources at FamilyEquality.org.

 The Nest is offering creative events and activities for teens, with safe pick-up of materials offered.
 Check out their Meet Up page to sign up: https://www.meetup.com/Nest-Gatherings/

-GLSEN Connecticut has made a number of rainbow-awesome ebooks available for free!
+GLSEN Connecticut has made a number of rainbow-awesome e-books available for free!
 You’ll find favorite titles like Aristotle and Dante Discover the Secrets of the Universe and Simon vs. the Homo Sapiens Agenda, and discover new titles to enjoy.
-Check out the link to find out how to download them: https://www.rainbowlibrary.org/ebooks
+Check out the link to find out how to download them: More info

-Share pics of your artwork or other creative creations to be featured in the Rainbow Alliance Art Gallery.
-Selections will be updated monthly.
+We also welcome you to share pics of your artwork or other creative creations to be featured here on the Rainbow Alliance Page.
+Selections will be updated regularly.
 You can submit under with credit given to you, or anonymously if you choose.
+Email email@example.com.

 Daily Journal Prompt